Using Playing Cards as Tarot

 By necessity, this list of playing card interpretations is short and to the point.
 However, if you take each keyword or phrase as a kernel of an idea, you should be able to build on it in a tarot reading.
 Take into account the circumstances of the person asking the question.
 Try to combine the meanings of two cards to come up with a third.
 Use your imagination and tap into your intuition.

-You might want to go deeper and learn the structure of tarot as it applies to playing cards; I have another article, How to Read Tarot With Playing Cards that breaks down the basic elements so you can read any card for any question.
-By the way, reading cards of any kind to obtain information, is also called ‘cartomancy’.
+You might want to go deeper and learn the structure of tarot as it applies to playing cards.
+If so, I have another article—How to Read Tarot With Playing Cards—that breaks down the basic elements so you can read any card for any question.
+By the way, reading cards of any kind to obtain information is called "cartomancy."

-A note about these playing cards.
-The cards used to illustrate this article are .
-They are a little confusing because they are mostly black with just elements of red to differentiate Hearts and Diamonds.
-They are excellent quality and, like all the Bicycle decks, good for cartomancy.
-Ghost playing cards by Bicycle
+A note about these playing cards: The cards used to illustrate this article are Ghost Playing Cards by Bicycle.
+They are a little confusing because they are mostly black, with just elements of red to differentiate Hearts and Diamonds.
+They are of excellent quality and, like all the Bicycle decks, good for cartomancy.

-However, should you choose to include, either one or both, then the meaning assigned is: taking a risk (positive), doing something foolish (negative), innocence (unknowing).
+However, should you choose to include either one or all, then the meaning assigned is: taking a risk (positive), doing something foolish (negative), innocence (unknowing).
 Which of those interpretations you select depends on the question.

 The Suit of Clubs

 Clubs are the equivalent of the tarot suit of Wands.
 They represent action, passion and inspiration.
 They are associated with fire.